Code-Institute-Submissions/TheCornerForum/earnsforum/README.md

 - As a First-Time Visitor, I want to easily understand the main purpose of the site and learn more about the content provided.
 - As a Reader, I want to explore different stories and articles, so I can enjoy reading in my leisure time.
 - As a Registered User, I want to save my favorite reads and manage my profile, so I can personalize my experience on the platform.
+- As a new user, I want to see a comprehensive signing info page so that I can understand the benefits and requirements of creating an account before I sign up.
+- As an administrator, I want to set up a 3-day backup server, so that our data is regularly backed up and can be restored in case of an emergency.
+- As a user attempting to log in, I want to receive clear and specific messages when my login attempt fails, so that I know whether I've entered an incorrect username, password, or if my account does not exist.
+This will help me understand the problem and guide me on how to proceed, whether I need to re-attempt the login, reset my password, or create a new account.

 ### Features
 - **Dynamic Reading Lists:** Curate your reading experience by saving stories and articles for later enjoyment.